gcrockenberg/MelloGee/README.md

 : The solution runs on an internal subnet (no public access).
 Will add workloads when it is out of preview.
 The containers have curl installed for quick API checks.
 I'll upload some architecture stuff shortly.
 Right now the API's talk to each other and to Azure Key Vault.
 Just setting up the basic foundations.
 I'll wire up the public APIM gateway soon then work on real API's and front ends.

 ### Working on
-- Merging/modularizing bicep files so only one run is needed.
-ARM templates are just reverse engineering sources.
-- Verifying and documenting local set up.
-- APIM as an interim step before going deeper with Api Gateways
+- Configuring APIM as the Gateway.
+Might explore other API Gateway options later.
-- APIM Self-hosted gateway for local dev
+- Explore APIM Self-hosted gateway
+- Better micro-services, Event Bus and front ends

 [^1]: The Azure Container Apps Managed Environment creates an additional Resource Group for Kubernetes that it controls